 conducted by the ombudsperson and the Commission unless otherwise stipulated

-3. The ombudsperson, their deputy and the members of the Commission must take
+in these regulations. - The ombudsperson, their deputy and the members of the Commission must take

 appropriate action to protect both the person submitting the report and the